elijahbeese/recruiter-recon-ai/README.md

 ## 📜 Version History

 ### `v1.0` — Job Enrichment Pipeline
 Manual workflow.
 Provide job URLs in `input_jobs.csv`.
-The system fetches each posting, runs AI analysis against your candidate profile, and outputs fit scores and recruiter contacts.
-No automated discovery — jobs must be provided manually.
+AI scores each posting against your candidate profile and outputs fit scores + recruiter contacts.
+No automated discovery.

 ---

 ### `v2.0` — Resume-Driven Discovery
-Introduced automated resume parsing and candidate profile generation via AI.
+Automated resume parsing and candidate profile generation via AI.
 Discovery engine used DuckDuckGo HTML scraping to find job postings across ATS platforms.

 ---

-### `v2.1` — Discovery Engine Improvements
+### `v2.1` — Discovery Improvements
 Improved heuristic scoring with profile alignment.
 Better ATS source classification.
-AI-assisted reranking of raw candidates.
+AI-assisted reranking.
 LinkedIn URL support.
-Profile-aligned query generation from resume.
+Profile-aligned query generation.

 ---

 ### `v2.2` — Rate Limiting & Query Budget
-Fixed silent discovery failures caused by DuckDuckGo rate limiting.
-Added randomized sleep between requests, exponential backoff retry logic, removal of wildcard `site:` queries, and a hard query budget cap.
-Pipeline ran reliably but remained dependent on a single brittle scraping target.
+Fixed silent discovery failures from DuckDuckGo rate limiting.
+Randomized sleep between requests, exponential backoff retry, wildcard query removal, hard query budget cap.
+Still dependent on a single brittle scraping target.

 ---

-### `v2.3` — Multi-Source Discovery Engine *(current)*
+### `v2.3` — Multi-Source Discovery Engine
-Complete replacement of DuckDuckGo scraping with 9 dedicated sources.
-USAJobs, Greenhouse, and Lever are the primary active sources.
-LinkedIn, Indeed, and Dice are either blocked or deprecated — being replaced in v2.4.
+Complete replacement of DuckDuckGo with 9 dedicated sources.
+USAJobs API, Greenhouse direct API, and Lever direct API became the primary active sources.
+LinkedIn/Indeed/Dice either blocked or deprecated.

-**Sample run results:** 300 raw jobs → 98 after AI reranking.
-Top sources: Lever (149), Greenhouse (84), USAJobs (75).

-Notable jobs discovered: NSA, CIA, DISA, Air Force, Booz Allen Hamilton, Huntress, ThreatLocker, Palantir, Recorded Future.
+Sample run: 300 raw → 98 enriched.
+Top results included NSA, CIA, DISA, Air Force, Booz Allen, Huntress, ThreatLocker, Palantir.

 ---

-## 🗺️ Roadmap

-### `v2.4` — Performance & Source Fixes *(next)*
+### `v2.4` — Enrichment Performance & Accuracy *(current)*

-- Batch AI scoring (groups of 15 instead of 1 per call — 10x faster enrichment)
+**Speed:** Batched AI scoring (15 jobs/call) reduced enrichment from ~90 minutes to under 10 minutes.

+**Accuracy:**
+- Pre-enrichment filter removes financial, physical security, admin, and senior roles before any API calls fire
+- Clearance context passed explicitly to AI — no more false "clearance not stated" flags for a candidate with an active Secret
+- Duplicate same-company/same-title entries collapsed before enrichment

+**Contacts:**
-- Skip Hunter lookups for federal agency domains
+- Hunter skips `.gov` and `.mil` domains entirely
-- Skip job page fetch when description already populated from ATS source
-- Per-job progress counter during enrichment
-- Fix Workday company slugs (returned 0 in v2.3)
-- Fix ClearanceJobs RSS endpoint
-- Replace Indeed and Dice with working alternatives

-### `v3.0` — Autonomous Agent *(future)*
-- Scheduled runs via cron
-- Delta detection — new jobs since last run only
-- Email or Slack digest of top opportunities
-- Outreach draft generation per job
-- Application tracking integration
+- Generic junk emails (`jobs@usajobs.gov`, `noreply@`) filtered out
+- Named recruiter contacts returned only when confidence meets threshold

+**Output:**
+- HTML report generated alongside CSV — dark theme, sortable, filterable, searchable
+- Color-coded fit scores for quick visual scanning

 ---

+## 🗺️ Roadmap — v3.0 UI

+Version 3.0 will introduce a local Flask web dashboard that replaces manual CSV review with a full interactive interface.

+### Planned features

+**Job Search Dashboard**
+Browse all enriched results in a filterable, sortable table.
+Filter by fit score, entry-level status, clearance requirement, source, and location.
+Click any job to open the posting directly.

+**Manual Job Lookup**
+Paste one or more job URLs.
+The system fetches each posting, scores it against your profile using AI, and returns fit score, required skills, and recruiter contact — on demand, without running the full pipeline.

+**Recruiter Contact Finder**
+Enter a company name or domain.
+The system queries Hunter.io and returns all identified recruiting and HR contacts with names, emails, and confidence scores.

+**Pipeline Runner**
+Trigger a full pipeline run from the browser.
+Watch live progress output without touching the terminal.

+**Profile Viewer & Editor**
+View and edit your candidate profile directly in the UI — update target roles, skills, location preferences, and clearance info without editing JSON files.

+**Application Tracker**
+Mark jobs as `Applied`, `Interviewing`, `Offer`, or `Rejected`.
+Track your pipeline across multiple runs.
+State persists between sessions.

+**Outreach Draft Generator**
+Select any job from the results.
+AI generates a tailored cold outreach email to the identified recruiter contact, grounded in your profile and the specific job description.

+**Export**
+Export any filtered view to CSV or PDF for sharing or offline review.

+---

 ## ⚠️ Disclaimer

 This tool is for personal job search use only.
 It does not automate job applications or recruiter outreach.
-All discovered data is exported for human review before any action is taken.
+All output is intended for human review before any action is taken.
 Respect the terms of service of any platform queried.